roidelapluie/jenkins-workshop-infra/README.md

 ## Howto

 - Create config.json
-- Delegate one of your DNS (sub)domains to DigitalOcean
+- Delegate one of your DNS (sub)domains to DigitalOcean (e.g. workshop.example.com)
 - Create Jenkins and Treafik snapshots

 ```